YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 .. parsed-literal::
    DSE> change -block=4 -tn=10000

-This command changes sets the transaction number to 65536 (Hex: 10000) for block 4.
+This command sets the transaction number to 65536 (Hex: 10000) for block 4.

 Example: